Some dog owners notice that their pet has a nasty habit – eating poop. The good news is that there are a variety of natural solutions to manage it.

 What is to do in this case?

 There are two distinct ways to make the smell less appealing.
-The first one is designed only suitable for dogs taking their own poop.
-The second option is suitable for any poops.
+The first one is designed only suitable for dogs taking their poop.
+The second option is ideal for any poops.
 You can try both methods to choose a suitable one.

 Method #1 to stop dog eating poop